rtm516/GeyserMC-wiki/FAQ.md

 ## Can I use Geyser with Pterodactyl Panel?
 Yes, we have an official egg for the standalone version, it supports auto-updating and has all config options easily editable.
 You can find it [here](https://github.com/GeyserMC/pterodactyl-stuff), just download the JSON egg and import it into your panel.

+## Can I use Geyser with Ngrok?
+Unfortunately Ngrok is TCP-only, so you will not be able to use Geyser with Ngrok.